watsonwork/watsonwork-developer-docs/guides/V1_PreparingYourApp.md

 An app can also act on behalf of a user in Watson Work Services.
 This means that your App would be a proxy for a user, and the app would interact with Watson Work Services as if it was the user.

-For example, let's say you create an App that integrates a CRM tool with Watson Work Services and every time a user creates a new sales opportunity in the CRM tool, it gets posted into a space in Watson Workspace.
+For example, let’s say you create an App that integrates a CRM tool with Watson Work Services and every time a user creates a new sales opportunity in the CRM tool, it gets posted into a space in Watson Workspace.
 The message would show that a user initiated this action yet the message would have been posted via the app.

 When an App entity is added to a space, it is authorized to act in the scope of the space - same as if a person was added to a space.
-This means that apps which act as the App entity only have access to the spaces they've been added to (authorized for).
+This means that apps which act as the App entity only have access to the spaces they’ve been added to (authorized for).

 However, when an App entity is acting on behalf of a user, then the App Entity is a proxy, authorized to act in the scopes in which the user has authorization.
 If the app has been designed to post messages to a space, and is authorized by the user, then it will be able to post to any space in which the user is authorized.

 ## Calling Watson Work Services as an App Entity

 If your app is going to make calls to Watson Work Services under its own identity, you will need to use your App ID and your App Secret to authenticate your App with Watson Work Services.
 This will get you an access token in the form of a JWT token.

 You have to pass the JWT token to Watson Work Services in order to make secure API calls.
 To authenticate you will need to add a call to the Authentication API in your App (See [Authenticate as an application](../references/V1_oauth_token_client_credentials.yml)).
-You need to do this because the JWT token expires, but your App ID and Secret do not and once the token expires it's no longer valid and calls will fail.
+You need to do this because the JWT token expires, but your App ID and Secret do not and once the token expires it’s no longer valid and calls will fail.

 <div class="tip">
   <img src="../images/tip.png" />